botto/parsley_js/README.txt

 admin/config/development/jquery_update

 ##Configuration
-Currently there are no configuration options
+Currently there are no configuration options.

 ##Usage